ilshatus/compilers_project/README.md

 cmake --build .
 ```

 In order to execute, check `bin` folder in project directory for binaries.
+The assembly code to process is taken from `input.txt`, the resulting binary code is put into `output.txt`.

+In order to test, you need to execute the corresponding test file from `tests` folder.